guitarmind/dyn-ip-report-service/README.md

 A utility service for automatically gathering of dynamic IP addresses on multiple hosts and VM guests.

+In many real-world scenarios, sometimes we encounter problems in managing large amount of physical hosts or virtual machines with dynamic IP address.
+It is really painful to update their address information manually.

+This service can greatly help the administrators who have similar management issues.

+The report client will update the latest information of current machine (e.g., hostname, IP address and SSH port) and send to the report server.
+Report server maintains and summarizes a list of machine infomation for multiple host and VM guests.
+It also provides a summary page for administrators to see a full info list of all managed machines.

 ###Installation on Ubuntu 12.04 LTS